Package a desktop application by using Visual Studio

 You can use Visual Studio to generate a package for your desktop app.
-Then, you can publish that package to the Windows store or sideload it onto one or more PCs.
+Then, you can publish that package to the Microsoft Store or sideload it onto one or more PCs.

 In Visual Studio, open the solution that contains your desktop application project.